AnyBipe: An End-to-End Framework for Training and Deploying Bipedal Robots Guided by Large Language Models: Experiments

 \subsection{Module Analysis}

-We evaluated each module by testing prompt design and various augmentations using gpt-3.5-turbo, gpt-4, and gpt-4o with $N=16$ samples per batch.
-Success rates—defined as the proportion of samples processed successfully in the first iteration—were compared across four configurations: basic prompts, prompts with code references, safety regulations, and both.
-Fig. \ref{fig:success_rate} shows that adding code references and safety regulations improves LLM performance in generating usable reward functions.
-As gpt-4 and gpt-4o show similar performance with complete prompts, gpt-4o is recommended as the primary model.
+Before introducing the outcome for the whole framework process, we first conduct several experiments seperately on each module to examine its effectiveness.
+We evaluated the LLM performance, RL-training performance, homomorphic performance, and whether $SA$ criterion functions normally.

-We validated the effect of incorporating safety regulations into reward functions by comparing models with and without safety prompts in Isaac Gym and Gazebo environments.
-Fig. \ref{fig:safe_unsafe} shows the operational postures and IMU spatial angles of safe models (c)(d) versus unsafe models (a)(b).
-Results indicate that, even without real-world feedback, safety prompts effectively constrain robot behavior, supporting practical deployment.
+We evaluated each LLM base by testing prompt design and various augmentation.
+The temperature for generation is set to \textbf{0.4} for all models.
+We define success rate (number of code that can be executed for all generation, SR) and max normalized reward success (max $R_{succ} / num\_steps\_per\_env$, the average on three experiments, Max S.) as two important indicators.
+The test result among the LLMs are shown as follows.
+We noticed that Deepseek-R1 and Claude-3.5-Sonnet shows best performance.

-We evaluated teacher-guided models under artificial reward functions, training each for 5,000 iterations on complex terrain.
-The original model used only an artificial reward function, while the teacher-guided model was instructed by an operational ONNX model with $\beta = 5.0$.
+To show the strength of reference policy, we take the training of P1 as example, set the reference policy using human-engineered reward function trained policy (5000 epochs training, flat terrain), and compare the training result using same reward function under trimesh terrain.
+The teacher coefficient is set to $\beta = 0.5$ with curriculum learning on.
 Performance was measured using \textit{reward success} and \textit{terrain level}.
-Results showed that the teacher-guided model had more stable training, with faster and less volatile reward growth.
+Results in Fig. \ref{fig:rew_success} showed that the teacher-guided model had more stable training, with faster and less volatile reward growth.

-For the Homomorphic evaluation part, the following table shows some evaluation indicators before and after the conversion, and the evaluation results under the best model.
+For the Homomorphic evaluation part, the following table shows some evaluation indicators before and after the conversion for P1 training, and the evaluation results under the best model.
 It can objectively reflect some differences from simulation to reality.
-Each column seperately represents reward function name, reward in isaac gym, homomorphic measurement in gazebo, in reality, and the mapped tracking result in reality (30 seconds of tracking).
+Each column seperately represents reward function name, reward in isaac gym, homomorphic measurement in gazebo, in reality, and the mapped tracking result in reality (30 seconds of tracking, where env configuration requires at least 1.6s tracking).